 ...From Charlie Daniels to Charlie Chalmers

 Pamela sang at local events through her childhood, and began playing piano at the age of seven.
-After seeing Charlie Daniels shred the fiddle in concert in 1993, Pamela decided she didn’t want to be just another ‘girl singer,’ so she started learning to play the alto sax at age eight to add an element of spice to her shows.
+After seeing Charlie Daniels shred the fiddle in concert in 1993, Pamela decided she didn’t want to be just another ‘girl singer,’ and she started learning to play the alto sax at age eight to add an element of spice to her shows.

 Pamela spent her teens honing her stage show skills by traveling the U.S. performing on festival stages from Reno, Nevada to Tampa, Florida.
 She was performing in auditoriums in Las Vegas, Oklahoma City, and Branson, Missouri and was competing at a national level on the talent circuit, as a finalist with the likes of a young Carrie Underwood and yodeling with comedian and singing ventriloquist, Terry Fator (winner of ‘America’s Got Talent’ and current Las Vegas legend.)
 She was featured regularly on various live radio and television shows, including performing with the live house band on the famed ‘Mornin’ show on NBC in Tupelo, Mississippi.

-In addition to exploring the roots of the blues and Rock & Roll, Pamela was also busy studying the roots of country, western, folk and bluegrass music.
+In addition to exploring the roots of the blues and rock & roll, Pamela was also busy studying the roots of country, western, folk and bluegrass music.
 She recorded two full length albums in Nashville in 1998-1999, backed by members of the Grand Ole Opry house band and she was invited backstage to the Grand Ole Opry, where she had the opportunity to meet and converse with Opry legends, Little Jimmy Dickens, Porter Wagoner, Charley Pride, and others, in their dressing rooms.
 She opened for Loretta Lynn at Loretta’s Dude Ranch in Hurricane Mills, Tennessee, performed for multiple shows, (including the Jim Stafford Show) in Branson, Missouri and entertained audiences with comedy skits in full-dress impersonations of Dolly Parton, Reba McEntire and Tammy Wynette.

-She was also a contracted performer at the Ozark Folk Center State Park in Mountain View, Arkansas; where all music performed was written prior to 1941.
+She was also a contracted performer at the Ozark Folk Center State Park in Mountain View, Arkanas; where all music performed was written prior to 1941.
 Pamela, dawning her Dale Evans cowgirl outfit, was a crowd favorite, singing and yodeling the western hits of the 1930s by Gene Autry and Patsy Montana with Kentucky Music Hall of Fame guitarist, Comer “Moon” Mullins.
 Pamela would go on to win 2nd Place in the Elton Britt International Yodeling Championships in 2000.

 In 2001, Pamela’s family began making monthly trips to Nashville so that Pamela could continue furthering her music career there.
 Pamela was working with Sony Records A&R department and was receiving one-on-one coaching with vocal coach, Lisa VanWye.
-She was also working with hit songwriters and in the studio, recording her original songs at Sony/Tree Studio with engineer Bartley Pursley (engineer for Jason Aldean, Gretchen Wilson, Big & Rich, Blake Shelton, among others) and guitarist Adam Shoenfeld (Jason Aldean, Luke Bryan, Blake Shelton, among others.)
+She was also working with hit songwriters and working in the studio, recording her original songs at Sony/Tree Studio with engineer Bartley Pursley (Jason Aldean, Gretchen Wilson, Big & Rich, Blake Shelton, among others) and guitarist Adam Shoenfeld (Jason Aldean, Luke Bryan, Blake Shelton, among others.)

-Pamela’s own band at the time, ’Pamela K. Ward and Red Hot,’ featured Brazilian guitarist Alfons Kettner, (writer and guitarist of the #1 hit ’What You Won’t Do For Love,’ guitarist for Gloria Estefan and the Miami Sound Machine, Paul McCartney, The BeeGees among others) and drummer, Mark Beckett (house drummer for the Grand Ole Opry.)
+Pamela’s own band at the time, ’Pamela K. Ward and Red Hot,’ featured Brazilian guitarist Alfons Kettner (writer and guitarist of the #1 hit ’What You Won’t Do For Love,’ guitarist for Gloria Estefan and the Miami Sound Machine, Paul McCartney, The BeeGees among others) and drummer, Mark Beckett (house drummer for the Grand Ole Opry.)

 Through her connections in Music City, Pamela was able to strike up friendships with her idols, including none other than Charlie Daniels himself and the incomparable saxophone legend, Boots Randolph.
 Then one evening after a show, Pamela received one of the greatest compliments of her career when she was approached by a teary eyed Crystal Taliefero (percussionist for Bruce Springsteen and Billy Joel) who stated, “I never thought I’d ever hear anybody with that tone again.
 Your sound is truly just like his (meaning the late great Clarence Clemons.)